-Complete the following three items:

-(a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors but mak information about medication errors available only when requested by the state.
-Specify the types of medication errors that providers are required to record: of w e Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance aiver providers in the administration of medications to waiver participants and how monitoring is performed its frequency.
+medication errors to a state agency (or agencies).
+Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record: (c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.
+Specify the types of medication errors that providers are required to record: The Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the performance valver providers in the administration of medications to waiver participants and how monitoring is performed its frequency.